smoothdev35/print-calendar-2025/README.md

 ### Higher-Order Components (HOCs)

-- `withDropdownController`: A HOC that connects a `Dropdown` component to a `react-hook-form` controller.
+- `withController`: A generic HOC that connects any form input component to `react-hook-form`.
+It uses the `Controller` component from `react-hook-form` to handle the connection, and it also displays a label and validation errors.